speakeztech/mlir-tutorial/docs/tutorials/01-getting-started.md

 **The Philosophy Behind This Choice:**

 I believe tutorials should minimize friction **orthogonal to the learning goal**.
-Your goal is to understand MLIR concepts—dialects, passes, operations, lowering.
+Your goal is to understand MLIR concepts, dialects, passes, operations, lowering.
 The build system is infrastructure.
 Spending hours debugging Bazel configurations doesn't teach you MLIR; it teaches you Bazel.
 We choose CMake so you can focus on what matters.

 ## Your First MLIR Program: Understanding SSA and Dialects